 - Butter or use baking spray to grease cookie sheets or line them with parchment paper.

-- In a large bowl, cream (with a hand mixer or wooden spoon) butter and sugar until smooth.
+- In a large bowl, cream (with a hand mixer or wooden spoon) 6 ½ tablespoons unsalted butter and ½ cup powdered sugar until smooth.

-- Add the egg and beat until well combined.
+- Add 1 egg and 1 teaspoon vanilla extract and beat until well combined.

 - Take teaspoons of dough and form balls no more than 1 inch wide, the size of walnuts.
 Don't make large balls, as they will take too long to bake, and the filling will end up being too dry and probably spill.